The Chilean Andes are known for big open bowls, treeless slopes, steep terrain, and the best snow in the Southern Hemisphere.

 Day 4, Wednesday, Ride La Parva, accessing advanced and expert terrain.

-Here is where two days of training are tested and refined, La Parva has the most challenging inbounds terrain of the 3 resorts in the Tres Valles, while still maintaining plenty of intermediate terrain for anyone who would prefer to take it easy.
+Here is where two days of training are tested and refined, if conditions are prime La Parva has the most challenging inbounds terrain of the 3 resorts in the Tres Valles, while still maintaining plenty of intermediate terrain for anyone who would prefer to take it easy.
 The Valley of Fabres (Zona de Freeskiing), and the hike to terrain has lines like the famous La Chiminiea where heroes are made, they also have a small park for those who can’t get enough of those man-made jumps.
 If the conditions are right, we may be able skip the shuttle ride and snowboard back to Farellones at the end of the day!
 We’ll follow up this day with some mandatory Après.

 Day 5, Thursday, Ride ???